CICE-Consortium/CICE/doc/source/science_guide/sg_coupling.rst

 thin compared to the typical depth of the Ekman spiral, then :math:`\theta=0` is a good approximation.
 Here we assume that the top layer is thin enough.

+Please see the `Icepack documentation <https://cice-consortium-icepack.readthedocs.io/en/master/science_guide/index.html>`_ for additional information about atmospheric and oceanic forcing and other data exchanged between the flux coupler and the sea ice model.